|Cash Back Rating:

 Flexible cash back redemption options

 Once you’ve earned rewards, the Chase Freedom Unlimited is extremely flexible in how you redeem them, giving you plenty of different redemption options without any minimum to redeem for cash back.
 If you want to use your points for cash back, you can redeem them for either a statement credit or direct deposit into your bank account.
-You also have the option to use Freedom Unlimited points to pay for travel in the Chase Ultimate Rewards portal.
+You also have the option to use Freedom Unlimited points to pay for travel in the Chase Travel portal.
 Just keep in mind that your points might have a different value depending on how you choose to redeem.

 Chase Freedom Unlimited redemption options